 To qualify, you also need to be at least age 18 and not a full-time student or claimed as a dependent on someone else's tax return.
 You are considered a full-time student if you were enrolled as such during part of any five calendar months (effectively a semester).
 Mechanical, technical and trade schools are all included within that definition, but on-the-job training and correspondence or Internet-only schools do not.

 Make sure that your contribution takes place in the correct tax period.
-For IRAs and plans not associated with the workplace, you have up until the filing deadline for a particular tax year to make the contributions (in other words, you can contribute until April 2015 and count it on your 2014 taxes).
-For 401(k)s and other workplace plans, contributions generally needs to take place within that calendar year.
+For IRAs and plans not associated with the workplace, you have up until the filing deadline for a particular tax year to make the contributions (in other words, you can contribute until April 2017 and count it on your 2016 taxes).
+For 401(k)s and other workplace plans, contributions generally need to take place within that calendar year.

 For further details on qualifications, see IRS Form 8880, "Credit For Qualified Retirement Savings Contributions".
 The instructions walk you through the figuring of the credit and the credit limit worksheet, as well as all of the qualifications and limitations.

-A 2013 study from the Transamerica Center for Retirement Studies noted that only 23% of households with annual incomes of less than $50,000 were aware of this tax credit.
-Sadly, these are the people who are most likely to qualify for and claim this credit.
+A 2016 study from the Transamerica Center for Retirement Studies noted that only one in three Americans were aware of this tax credit.
+Sadly, these include workers with incomes below $61,500, the people who are most likely to qualify for and claim this credit.